malloydata/malloy/README.md

 - [Flights Example Analysis](https://looker-open-source.github.io/malloy/documentation/examples/faa.html) - examples built on the NTSB flights public dataset
 - [Modeling Walkthrough](https://looker-open-source.github.io/malloy/documentation/examples/iowa/iowa.html) - introduction to modeling via the Iowa liquor sales public data set

+## Contributing

+If you would like to [work on Malloy](CONTRIBUTING.md), take a look at the instructions for [developing Malloy](developing.md) and [developing documentation](documentation.md).

+To report security issues please see our [security policy](https://github.com/looker-open-source/malloy/security/policy).

+Malloy is not an officially supported Google product.

 ## Syntax Example
 Here is a simple example of a Malloy query: